grahamsg/LYaH_ch9/README.md

 I can't seem to read from a file, and then write to it using ReadWriteMode.
 I can write, and then read.
 When I try to write after a read, it says that the handle is closed.

+BOOKCLUB: Other folks hadn't looked at this.
+I'm think that if I had more experience with file IO in other languages it would make sense.

 I can't seem to read from a file, close the handle, and then do something with the contents of the file.
 In ghci if I do